name10001/Odin/To Do.md

 # To do
-All the planned bugs and new implementations.

-## Bugs
+## Bugs/Testing
-* Test the game ending states.
-For example Jew card and genocide card
+* Test genocide card end states, and check for ties

-## Code Design
-* Better organising of "all_other_cards.py"
-* Allow test cases to be possible
-* Allow the deck to be changed easily through the code, such that different decks could be made.
+* Make testcases for each card.
+Ideally make the testcases if the implementation changes and don't bother until then.

 ## Lobby
 * Make end game screen with stats, goes back to waiting room from here.